Surnames covered in our DNA project:

 Joseph Appleby, born in 1891 in Cramlington, Northumberland, a son of Joseph Appleby and Eliza (Milburn). [a member of the 'Applebys of Cramlington' line]

-Click on the image above to read more about the project, which is still in the research stage.
+Click on the image above to read more about the project, which I think is still accepting researcher's information about other 'Dominion Geordies'

 To qualify, soldiers must have been born in Northumberland or Co Durham and have enlisted in the forces of Australia, New Zealand, Newfoundland or Canada during World War One.
 You can find more information about the resources you would need to use on the website.